richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_commands.md

 ---
 # Remote State Storage & Locking

-- A `backend` block is within a `terraform` block usually in a `version.tf` file.
+- A `backend` block is within a `terraform` block usually in a `versions.tf` file.
 - Backend blocks are responsible for storing state and providing an API for state locking.
 - Azure Storage Accounts support both state storage and locking (supported on all operations that may write state).
+- When managing IaC in a Team:
     - A local state file needs to be accessible to all members of a Team and stored in a shared location.
     - If two members of a Team run terraform at the same time it may create a race condition.
 Multiple updates to a state file may lead to conflicts, data loss or corruption.
+Locking prevents this scenario.
 - When you create an Azure storage account - enable versioning for blobs.
 This will allow you to rollback to a previous version of the state file.
 - When you run `terraform plan` the blob container goes into a lease state of **leased**, once activity is finished it goes into an **available** state.
 - Here is an example of how to configure a `backend` block within a `terraform` block to use an Azure storage account: